dear-github/dear-github/README.md

   the “guidelines for contributing” link when creating an issue and the fact that it often contains a lot of information that isn’t relevant to opening issues (such as information about hacking on the project).
-Maintainers should be able to configure a file in the repo (interpreted as GFM) to be displayed at the top of the new issue / PR page instead of that link.
+Maintainers should be able to configure a file in the repo (e.g. newpullrequest.md, interpreted as GFM) to be displayed at the top of the new issue / PR page instead of that link.
 Maintainers can choose to inline content there and / or link to other pages as appropriate.